facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Video_Id_Component.md

 - FACE_DOCUMENT_FRONT_BACK: The process is carried out using the face, the front of the identity document and the back of the document.

+##### cameraPreferred

+This property allows you to select the front or rear camera.
+By default the front camera is selected

 #### 5.1.2 Advanced Configuration

 ##### url